bkj/truth-diagrams/README.md

 # truth-diagrams

-Code for Kevin Johnson's 2-by-2 "truth diagrams".
+Code for plotting two-by-two "truth diagrams", as described in the paper cited below.

 # Interactive plotting via <code>Shiny</code> interface
 After installing the <code>R</code> package <code>shiny</code> on your machine, navigate to folder, run